 - Synergy’s double boxtail configuration creates constructive, beneficial wing-tail interaction, rather than (destructive) “biplane interference”, allowing wing and tail to cooperate together for lower drag.
 In addition, all airfoil surfaces continue the low pressure or high pressure assignment of the surface adjacent to it, virtually eliminating the famous interference drag problem common to box wing designs.

 - Pilots and passengers can see in every direction, and the jet-like nose allows all kinds of doors and nose openings to be used for passengers, cargo, and medical access purposes.

 Various DBT models have been making the above obvious for some time.
 Wanna see it fly?

-Presently, Synergy Prime, Synergy derivatives, and other DBT aircraft designs are being developed and studied by governments, industry, hobbyists, and academia alike.
-A large, fast aircraft is required to achieve the size/speed regime where our equally valuable high speed drag reduction technologies make on-demand regional transportation possible, but it’s truly exciting that these many benefits typically result in beautiful, well-mannered aircraft that are a joy to fly.
+Presently, Synergy Prime, Synergy derivatives, and other DBT aircraft designs are being developed and studied by governments, industry, hobbyists, and universities.
+A large, fast aircraft is required to achieve the size/speed regime where our (equally valuable) high speed drag reduction technologies make on-demand regional transportation possible, but it’s truly exciting that these many DBT benefits typically result in beautiful, well-mannered aircraft that are a joy to fly.